Children's Literature: Lesson Plans and Resources

 Resources for lesson plans and a unit for this book by John Archambault.
 See also Chicka Challenge and Chicka Chicka Boom Boom: Learning letters and sounds at a zoom!

 Internet resources and teaching ideas from the Children's Literature Web Guide.
 For the text of 15 Cinderella variants, go to Cinderella

 Searching for Cinderella

 A lesson for grades 5-8 form Arts Edge involving the study of various versions of Cinderella.
 See also Cinderella Trilogy and One Story Many Tales for other lesson plans from Arts Edge.

 An intermediate or junior high lesson on this English variant, Cap o' Rushes.
-Also, go to The Story of Tam and Cam for a Cinderella story from Vietnam.

 Comparing Cinderella and the Rough-Faced Girl